HumpityDumpityDumber/.scripts/libpw/README.md

 # libpw

 A Nushell module/library for fetching images tagged `#wallpaper` from a users bookmarks on Pixiv.

+For an example script go to [pixiv-wallpaper](../pixiv-wallpaper) which will work out of the box with [swww](https://github.com/LGFae/swww) and [matugen](https://github.com/InioX/matugen) or just printing the image path to stdout with the `--print` flag

 ## Getting started
 To get started using libpw you will need your Pixiv user id and refresh token.